ophwug/docs/README.md

 Please refer to their respective documentation for more details.

+Note that on the comma two and newer devices, the panda is integrated into the device itself.
+The exception is the external red panda, which is used with the comma three on CAN-FD vehicles.
+Sometimes people mistake the comma harness for the panda, but they are different things. panda is the CAN interface that a computer can use to talk to the car, the harness is the vehicle interface.

 #### comma.ai Harness

 **Harness V3 with relay box, harness cable, and comma power (Shipping since ~June 2024)**: